elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<sub-asset>`

-Some assets will have sub-assets, and these are indicated by the sub-asset component.
+Some assets will have sub-assets, eg figure supplements (figsup), source data (data), or source code (code).
+These are indicated by the sub-asset component.

 ###### `<sa-id>`

-Some assets have sub-asset ids, for example, an aritcle with three main figures, where one figure has three sub figures, and one figure has two sub figures will have the following:
+Some assets have sub-asset ids, for example, an aritcle with three main figures, where one figure has three figure supplements, and one figure has two figure supplements will have the following:

 - elife-00012-vor-fig1.tiff
 - elife-00012-vor-fig1-figsup1.tiff